 proc sort data=Missing_Values; by ID; run;

-Next, I use PROC STDIZE to replace the missing values with the group mean.
+Next, I use PROC STDIZE to replace the values with the group mean.
 I specify the data= and out= options to be the desired data set names.
 Then I use the REPONLY option to specify that I do not want any standardization done.
-By default PROC STDIZE standardizes SAS data.
-Finally I specify the missing=mean option to specify that I want to replace the missing values with variable mean values.
-I use a by statement in the procedure and specify ID as the by variable to put group mean values instead of missing values.
+By default, PROC STDIZE standardizes SAS data.
+Finally, I specify the missing=mean option to specify that I want to change the missing values with variable mean values.
+I use a By Statement in the procedure and specify ID as the by variable to put group mean values instead.

 proc stdize data=Missing_Values out=Missing_Values_Mean reponly missing=mean; by ID; run;

-I specify no variables in the procedure.
+I do not specify any variables in the procedure.
 Consequently, I replace missing values with group means for all numeric variables in the data set.

 Furthermore, this method of replacing values with a group statistic is not limited to mean values.
 Consult the documentation for PROC STDIZE to see what other statistics you can replace missing values with.

 Missing values are part of the game when you are dealing with data in SAS.
-Replacing these missing values can be the solution to your problem.
-But you should be aware, that you should only alter missing values when it actually makes sense.
-There is a reason the value is missing.
+Replacing these values can be the solution to your problem.
+But you should be aware, that you should only alter them when it actually makes sense.

 You can download the entire code from this blog post here.